Founder and CEO

-I was in Tanzania following the “downsizing” of my executive position at a Fortune 500 company.
-Before this fateful development, I had built a department from scratch and created innovative, award-winning health services for hundreds of thousands of older adults.
-I loved the work, and credit it with bolstering my knowledge of and profound connection to healthcare delivery.
+Prior to the fateful departure from my executive position at a Fortune 500 company, I had built a department from scratch and created innovative, award-winning health services for hundreds of thousands of older adults.
+I loved the work, and credit it with bolstering my knowledge of and profound investment in the design of patient-centered, meaningful healthcare delivery.

-Almost immediately, hospitals started donating supplies.
-A major hospital in NYC had a flood in their storeroom which led to 27 pallets of supplies becoming available for donation.
-When they offered, I immediately said yes – not really considering (or caring) about the logistical hurdles I was about to face!
+Almost immediately, hospitals started donating.
+After a minor flooding in a storeroom, a major hospital in New York City offered 27 pallets of supplies.
+I immediately said yes – not really considering (or caring) about the logistical hurdles I was about to face.